mixu/tmux-colors/readme.md

     console.log(colors('#[fg=yellow,bold]Yellow bold#[default] Gray'));

 By default, if `process.stdout.isTTY` is true, then colors will be converted into ANSI color codes.
 Otherwise, they are directly echoed.

+All the following are supported: black, red, green, yellow, blue, magenta, cyan, white, default, bright, bold, dim, underscore, blink, reverse, hidden,italics, color0 ... color255, colour0 ... colour255 and RGB strings (`#ff0000`).

+### Options

+    colors(str, opts)

-You can pass `{ tty: true }` as the second parameter to force ANSI color codes.
+- You can pass `{ tty: true }` as the second parameter to force ANSI color codes.
+- You can pass `{ color: false} ` to strip out the color strings completely.

 `colors.styles` exposes the styles as ANSI escape codes, which may be useful in some cases.

-All the following are supported: black, red, green, yellow, blue, magenta, cyan, white, default, bright, bold, dim, underscore, blink, reverse, hidden,italics, color0 ... color255, colour0 ... colour255 and RGB strings (`#ff0000`).

 ## Specifying colors in tmux